Mount Carmel College was founded by the Sisters of Charity, who were the first group of Women Religious to come to Australia in 1838.

 The founders’ commitment, from the beginning, was to improve educational opportunities, especially for young women, equipping them with skills to make a positive contribution to society.
 We remain true to this focus today at the College, and strive to provide an education which fosters creative thinkers, confident problem solvers and independent learners.

-Building works and refurbishments have continued since the College’s origin and in 2017 the development of Providence House, a purpose designed Middle Years Centre to cater to the distinctive and diverse learning needs of the early adolescent phase was opened.
+Building works and refurbishments have continued since the College’s origin.
+In 2017 the development of Providence House, a purpose designed Middle Years Centre to cater to the distinctive and diverse learning needs of the early adolescent phase was opened and in 2024, the College is set to expand the campus footprint.
+An Early Years centre along with more green space will allow for a more cohesive and balanced learning environment for students.

 For more information on the Sisters of Charity visit their website.